This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-What size ramekin should I use?
+What size ramekin should I use in this one muffin recipe?

-For optimal results, we recommend a 10-ounce ramekin that’s about 4 inches in diameter and 1 3/4 inches tall.
+For best results, we recommend a 10-ounce ramekin that’s about 4 inches in diameter and 1 3/4 inches tall.
 If you only have smaller ramekins, simply divide the batter between them and stick to the original baking time.

 Can I use frozen blueberries in this blueberry muffin recipe?